todopagos/angular-hmac-auth/README.md

         X_HMAC_AUTHORIZATION = APIAuth 'client accessId':'signature from step 2'

-5. On the server side, the SHA1 HMAC is computed in the same way using the request headers and the client's `secretKey`, which is known to only the client and the server but can be looked up on the server using the client's `accessId` that was attached in the header.
+5. On the server side, the SHA1 HMAC is computed in the same way using the request's headers and the client's `secretKey`, which is known to only the client and the server but can be looked up on the server using the client's `accessId` that was attached in the header.
 The `accessId` can be any integer or string that uniquely identifies the client.